Paulo da Silva: Return to Paraguay

 In March 2020, da Silva stated that he wanted to retire at Atlántida Asunción.

 In December 2021, the 41-year-old da Silva announced that the 2022 season would be his last.

+However, in 2023 he returned to playing for Independiente CG of 2023 Paraguayan División Intermedia first and later for 12 de Junio of 2023 Paraguayan Primera B Nacional.
+At the end of the season, da Silva was linked to becoming assistant manager next to Uruguayan Sergio Órteman and was announced as such for Sol de América, next to Humberto Ovelar, but, in 2024, he again returned to playing for Atlántida Sport Club in 2024 Primera División B, the club he commenced his career, where the 44-year-old da Silva announced it will be his last season playing.
+On 20 October 2024, after the final match of the season, Da Silva retired from playing.

 International career

 In 1994, da Silva was selected for the Paraguay U17 national team barely aged 14.

 In 2000, da Silva represented Paraguay U23 at the 2000 CONMEBOL Men Pre-Olympic Tournament.

 He played for Paraguay in 1997 and 1999 FIFA World Youth Championship, but missed the 2002 World Cup in Korea and Japan.
 However, he was named in the 23-man squad for the 2006 World Cup in Germany.
 He also played at the 2010 World Cup in South Africa, featuring in all five of Paraguay's games in their run to the quarter-finals, and provided an assist for Sunderland teammate Cristian Riveros in their 2–0 win against Slovakia in the group stages.

+Managerial career

+In 2023, at the end of the season, da Silva was linked to becoming assistant manager next to Uruguayan Sergio Órteman and was announced as such for Sol de América, next to Humberto Ovelar, but, in 2024, he again returned to playing for Atlántida Sport Club in 2024 Primera División B, the club he commenced his career, where the 44-year-old da Silva announced it will be his last season playing.

 Personal life

 In December 2015, da Silva became a Mexican citizen.

+In October 2017, da Silva helped found Asociación Mexicana de Futbolistas (Mexican Footballers Association).